 He holds a Business degree in marketing and communications and spent the majority of his early career with Rural Press Ltd. In January 2011 he established a new business with fellow journalist, James Nason, launching the Beef Central website and a specialised red meat industry communications consultancy.

-He has received numerous industry and government awards and acknowledgements for his professional writing over three decades, including:
+In July 2019, he and fellow Beef Central publisher James Nason jointly received the Australian beef Industry Foundation’s 2019 Howard Yelland award for services to the Australian beef industry.
+He has received numerous other industry and government awards and acknowledgements for his professional writing over four decades, including:

-As a communications specialist, Jon has contributed towards the development of major industry programs such as the Red Meat Industry Strategic Plan 2010-15.
+As a communications specialist, Jon has contributed to the development of major industry programs such as the Red Meat Industry Strategic Plans 2010-15, and 2016-2020.
 He also sat for some years on the National Beef Genetics Extension Committee.

 He has co-authored two books on industry affairs – both histories – based on the Australian lotfeeding industry and Stanbroke Pastoral Company.